apache/echarts-doc/en/option/partial/zr-graphic.md

 {{ if: ${type} !== 'group' }}
 ##${prefix} invisible(boolean) = false

-Whether the element is visible.
+Whether the element is invisible.
 {{ /if }}

 ##${prefix} ignore(boolean) = false